rust-lang/unsafe-code-guidelines/active_discussion/representation.md

 - Define what we guarantee about the layout of various types and the effect of `#[repr]` annotations.
-- Define the **validity requirements** of various types that unsafe programmers must uphold at all times.
+- Define the **validity requirements** of various types.
+These are the requirements that must hold at all times when the compiler considers a value to be initialized.
     - Also examine when/how we could dynamically check these requirements.
 - Uncover the sorts of constraints that we may wish to satisfy in the future.